tellor-io/dataSpecs/types/EVMBalanceFeed.md

 ## Type Name

-`BTCBalance`
+`EVMBalance`

 ## Description

-The `BTCBalance` query type allows users to query a BTC balance by address and timestamp.
-Users can tip Tellor reporters to bridge balances from Bitcoin to any tellor enabled chain.
+The `EVMBalance` query type allows users to query a an EVM's native token balance by address and timestamp.
+Users can tip Tellor reporters to bridge balances from any EVM chain to any tellor enabled chain.

 ## Query Parameters

 A query's parameters may change for each instance of your query type.

-The `BTCBalance` query type's parameters are defined as:
+The `EVMBalance` query type's parameters are defined as:
 ```
-1. btcAddress
+1. chainId
+    - description: the chainId which you want the balance for
+    - value type: `uint256`
+2. evmAddress
-    - description: the address of the bitcoin hodler
+    - description: the address of the hodler
-    - value type: `string`
+    - value type: `address`
-2. timestamp
+3. timestamp
-    - description: timestamp which will be rounded down to the closest Bitcoin block
+    - description: timestamp which will be rounded down to the closest Ethereum block
     - value type: `uint256`
 ```